fohrloop/wakepy/README.md

 ### Darwin (macOS)
 The program calls the `caffeinate` command when setting keepawake, and sends a break key-command when unsetting.
 The flag does not prevent the user from manually sleeping the system or terminating the caffeinate process.

+# ⚖️ Pros and Cons
+### 👑💯 Advantages of wakepy
+- wakepy has zero (python) dependencies
+- wakepy is simple and it has a little amount of code.
+You can read the whole source code quickly
+- It has permissive MIT licence
+- It is multiplatform
+- You can use it directly from command line, or within your python scripts
+### 🔍❕ Disadvantages / pitfalls with wakepy
+- Currently multiprocessing is not well supported; the first function calling `unset_keepawake` or releasing the `keepawake` context manager will allow the PC to sleep even if you have called `set_keepawake` multiple times.
+For these kind of cases, perhaps an implementation making mouse movement or pressing keyboard keys would work better.

 ## Changelog
 - See [CHANGELOG.md](CHANGELOG.md)